SainathBosss/assignment2-teneti/README.md

 | London | Tower Bridge | 30mins |
 | YorkShire | YorkShire Bridge | 40mins |
 | Scotland | Forth Bridge | 20mins |

+---

+## Quotes I like

+> It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all - in which case, you fail by default. * -J.K.
+Rowling *
+> We are cups, constantly and quietly being filled.
+The trick is knowing how to tip ourselves over and let the beautiful stuff out. * -Ray Bradbury *